 But the method also produces toxic fumes that can have a negative impact on the environment.
 And it comes with challenges, too.
 "It can be difficult to herd enough oil to make it thick enough to burn," said Cariglia.
 "If the oil had dispersed over many days, it would not be an option."

 Absorbents can be kinder to the environment: They act like a sponge to soak up the spilled oil.
 But they're more useful for clearing small amounts of oil on land and are not usually effective in tackling a spill out at sea.
 In fact, employing these materials in the water can create further pollution.

 "Recovering and disposing of these oiled materials requires a lot of energy," said Cariglia.
 "There's a risk that oiled debris will get lost at sea."

 Experts also disagree over the effectiveness of different absorbent materials, which can range from natural products such as straw to highly engineered synthetics developed by scientists for the purpose of tackling oil spills.

 In recent years, sustainable solutions have also been introduced.
-After a Japanese-owned oil tanker struck a reef off Mauritius on July 25, 2020 and leaked more than 1,000 tons of fuel into the Indian Ocean, hundreds of local volunteers made buoys filled with sugar cane pulp and placed them in the water "to try to absorb and contain the oil which had already spread in our lagoons," blogger Ish Sookun wrote in a post on August 8.
+After a Japanese-owned oil tanker struck a reef off Mauritius on July 25, 2020 and leaked more than 1,000 tons of fuel into the Indian Ocean, hundreds of local volunteers made buoys filled with sugar cane pulp and placed them in the water to try to absorb and contain the oil.

 Human hair, which is said to be a superior oil absorber, was also added to the mix, with locals donating their locks to fill the handmade booms.
 Hair is a lipophilic material, meaning it repels water but is excellent when it comes to absorbing oil.